Taking Up Piano as an Adult

 - Lessons For Beginners – Playlist

-I’ve linked to two of the larger courses, but he also has individual tutorials and levels separated into their own courses, if you’re only interesting in specific pieces or levels.
-You can view all his courses here.
+I’ve linked to the larger course, but Dr. Wright also has individual tutorials and levels separated into their own courses, if you’re only interesting in specific pieces or levels.
+You can view all of his courses here.

 Allysia, the host of the PianoTV Youtube channel, is a bubbly pianist and teacher who is especially great at introducing the piano in a fun way that makes it not too serious.
 She’s been at it for a long time as well, like Josh Wright, so she has a ton of videos that can answer most questions you’d ask as a new pianist.